hikoLab/pebcessing/README.md

 Processing is a Java-based programming language, while Pebcessing is C-language.
 So there are some differences between them.

-For instance, we cannot use "class" because C-language is not object oriented, and we have to use "char *" to process a character string, instead of "String".
+For instance, in Pebcessing, we cannot use "class" because C-language is not object oriented, and we have to use "char *" to process a character string, instead of "String".

 And Pebcessing contains some functions that are not same as Processing because of the Pebble's specification.